RedDwarfTech/texhub-robot/README.md

 # texhub-robot
-visual user to access the texhub to curse the texhub and test texhub.
+visual user to access the texhub to cruise the texhub and test texhub.